-An upcoming workshop will give home chefs a chance to create their own recipes using the pink-hued fish
+This workshop in Mumbai will give home chefs a chance to create recipes using salmon

 Salmon in Lemon Caper Sauce